 For the teenager with diabetes, having to take insulin, check blood glucose and follow a meal plan can be a challenge and often compounds normal difficulties with being a teen.
 It is normal for a teen with diabetes to ease up on diabetes care and try to act like everyone else.
 The teen years are a time of testing limits, so don’t be surprised if your teen tests his/her diabetes limits at some point.
 Teens may refuse to adhere to their eating plan, skip insulin injections or stop checking their blood glucose.
 In some cases, the natural consequences of these actions (serious hypoglycemic reactions or hospitalization for DKA) discourage teens from continuing these habits.

-College Diabetes Network.
+Check out College Diabetes Network.
 Stay informed as you head out of the nest and onto campus!
-Currently, not Mississippi schools have CDN chapters – the Diabetes Foundation of Mississippi is ready to help start a chapter on campus!
-Call us at 601-957-7878 or toll free at 877-DFM-CURE (336-2873).
+Currently, no Mississippi schools have CDN chapters – the Diabetes Foundation of Mississippi is ready to help start a chapter on campus!
+Call us at 601-957-7878.

 Advocacy for Students with Diabetes

 The Diabetes Foundation of Mississippi works with families of children with diabetes, schools and daycare programs around Mississippi to ensure that everyone understands basic diabetes management and emergency treatment of low or high blood glucose.
 Our “Sweet Subject School Diabetes Education Program” has trained hundreds of school and daycare staff about managing diabetes when the child or teen is away from home.
 Several federal laws, including the Americans with Disabilities Act (ADA) and the Individuals with Disabilities Education Act (IDEA) protect students with diabetes while at school or daycare.